 I was swimming off Kauai once, alone in some big morning waves.
 I had fins and a mask but was feeling tossed around.
 As usual the ocean did what it wanted with me.

 I looked down and saw shafts of light knifing downward through the green water into the abyss, into the darkness below me.
-I could see no bottom, no coral, or anything but the deep.
+I could see no bottom, no coral, rocks, or anything but the deep.

 I imagined the beasts that would come up and devour me.
 I imagined sinking into that darkness, the water getting colder, the light dimming, lungs burning.
 My heart raced.

 I raised my head out of the water to get my bearings and to be reassured by the land.
 It was there but felt far away.
 The jungle behind the small beach was more shadow than deep green.